DigitalPublishingToolkit/Money-Lab-Reader/md/3_2-Weber.md

 currency can be purchased from the game owner or from third party exchanges and used to purchase virtual goods and services (as offered by the game owner or other game users) within the game.
-The game owner tries to keep a stable exchange rate with the US dollar by creating new Linden Dollars as demand increases.
+The game owner tries to keep a stable exchange rate with the U.S. dollar by creating new Linden Dollars as demand increases.
 In World of Warcraft, users can buy equipment with digital ‘gold coins’ in order to help them advance in the game.
 Digital coins are given away by the game owners as rewards for